MafiAtUN/osaa-data-pipeline-azure/README.md

 - [ ] Update dependencies regularly
 - [ ] Test disaster recovery procedures

-## 🤝 Contributing

-This is a UN internal project.
-For contributions:
-1. Follow UN security guidelines
-2. Test all changes thoroughly
-3. Update documentation
-4. Submit through proper UN channels

 ## 📄 License

 This project is for internal UN use only.
 See LICENSE file for details.